fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 So, the browser reloads the Notes page.
 The reload causes three more HTTP requests: fetching the style sheet (main.css), the JavaScript code (main.js), and the raw data of the notes (data.json).

-The network tab also shows the data submitted with the form:

-The Form Data dropdown is within the new Payload tab, located to the right of the Headers tab.
+The network tab also shows the data submitted with the form (Note the screenshot shows an older version of Chrome's Developer Console.
+In more recent versions the "Form Data" has been moved to a new tab "Payload", located to the right of the Headers tab.):

 ![form data dropdown in developer tools](../../images/0/23e.png)